Antonia M. Apps is a partner in the New York office of Milbank and a member of the firm’s Litigation & Arbitration

 Lawdragon has named Ms. Apps in its list of 500 Leading Lawyers in America each year since 2014.
 Ms. Apps is also ranked in the Chambers USA listing for White-Collar Crime & Government Investigations, where clients and colleagues have highlighted her “brilliant legal mind,” adding “[s]he is capable of explaining complex legal concepts clearly to management and she is credible with regulators because she used to be one,” and described her as a “terrific trial lawyer” who “understands the difficulties of the world we live in” and gives “advice tailored to a practical approach.”
 Sources describe Ms. Apps as "‘very smart and talented,’ praising her ability to ‘juggle tons of balls in the air incredibly effectively and impressively.’
 She fields particular expertise in financial crime matters, which includes acting for companies and individuals facing charges of insider trading and fraud.”
 (Chambers USA).
 In 2018, she was shortlisted for the Chambers USA Awards in the area of White Collar Crime for her notable achievements over the past 12 months including outstanding work, impressive strategic growth and excellence in client service.

 Ms. Apps has also been recognized by Legal 500 for Corporate Investigations and White-Collar Criminal Defense and named a Next Generation Lawyer by Legal 500 in 2017 – 2020.
 She was recognized by Benchmark Litigation in 2020 as a National Practice Area Star and a Local Litigation Star in the area of White Collar Crime and named a Future Star in 2018 and 2019.
-Ms. Apps is recognized by Superlawyers and in 2018 was listed as one of the Top Women Lawyers in Criminal Defense White Collar for the New York Metro area.
+Ms. Apps is also recognized by Superlawyers and in 2018 was listed as one of the Top Women Lawyers in Criminal Defense White Collar for the New York Metro area.
 Ms. Apps was profiled in Law360’s Trial Pro series and by Global Investigations Review in its April 2015 Women in Investigations feature.

 Speaking Engagements & Publications